WCGA-Murdoch/FAIR-Workshop/_episodes/05-Submission-01.md

 <img src="images/researchportal/3_Titlev2.JPG" alt="hi" width="500" class="inline"/>

-:cactus: **6.
+:cactus: **5.
 After uploading the data files, select "Edit metadata"**

 <img src="images/researchportal/4_Files_Metadata.JPG" alt="hi" width="500" class="inline"/>

-:deciduous_tree: **7.
+:deciduous_tree: **6.
 The essential metadata for each file is License and Access rights.
-Select the license from the list.**
+Select "+ Add license" and choose license from the list.**
+:bookmark_tabs: *It is common practice to apply the CC BY V4.0 license, which is recommended by Murdoch University*

 <img src="images/researchportal/5_License.JPG" alt="hi" width="500" class="inline"/>

-:four_leaf_clover: **8.
+:four_leaf_clover: **7.
+Select "+ Set file access".
 If you select "On request" or " Private", you will need to specify the reason.**

 <img src="images/researchportal/7_Access_2.JPG" alt="hi" width="500" class="inline"/>

-:sunflower: **9.
+:sunflower: **8.
 File description is not required but strongly encouraged.
 Users will know what file they're going to download**
+:bookmark_tabs: We advise using a very short description (~10 words) because of compatibility issues

 <img src="images/researchportal/8_FileDescription.JPG" alt="hi" width="500" class="inline"/>